Jumbo Mortgage Loans in California

 Debt to Income Ratio

-Debt to income ratio DTI is the percentage of the amount you use to pay the debt from your overall income.
+Debt to income ratio DTI is the percentage you use to pay the debt from your overall income.
 Your lender also checks this ratio to assess your previous mortgage record.
 The DTI ratio to qualify for a non-conforming loan is ~45%.

 Down Payment